nainachoudhary10/ds-interaction/README.md

 # ds-interaction
-This repository works on problem solving.
+This repository works on problem-solving.